Mass Tort Lawyers Serving Victims Nationwide

 About Multidistrict Litigation

-A multidistrict litigation (MDL) is a special civil procedure that occurs when a complex legal issue begins to affect a large number of people.
+A multidistrict litigation (MDL) occurs when a complex legal issue begins to affect a large number of people.
 In the cases of IVC filters, for instance, thousands of claims have been made against the creators of these individual products.